fearlessgeekmedia/DistroGUI/README.md

 This does use a standalone binary of [YAD 12.1](https://github.com/v1cont/yad), - https://github.com/v1cont/yad which is licenced under the GNU-GPL 3.0.

-1. Clone the reipository by typing 'git clone https://github.com/fearlessgeekmedia/DistroGUI.git' in the terminal.
+1. Clone the reipository by typing `git clone https://github.com/fearlessgeekmedia/DistroGUI.git` in the terminal.
-2. Type 'cd DistroGUI'
+2. Type `cd DistroGUI`
-3. 'sudo ./tempenv.sh setup'
+3. `sudo ./tempenv.sh setup`
-4. 'sudo ./tempenv.sh start'
+4. `sudo ./tempenv.sh start`
-5. 'appimagetool distrogui'
+5. `appimagetool distrogui`

 This will build the AppImage file which you can now run.